-Hi guys, I welcome you to this short but insightful read on nurse character traits.
+Hi guys, I welcome you to this short but insightful read on Important Nurse Character traits.

 Specifically, we’ll shed light on:

 Let’s take the lid off the shield of this good read!